-- 4.5.1 Both CSE and CCE are forms of abuse where an individual or group (adult or another child) takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity: - (a) in exchange for something the victim needs or wants e.g. money, gifts or affection; and / or - (b) for the financial advantage or increased status of the perpetrator or facilitator; and/ or - (c) through violence or threat of violence to victims (and their families). - 4.5.2 Children can be exploited by adult males or females, as individuals or in groups.
-They may also be exploited by other children, who themselves may be experiencing exploitation where this is the case, it is important that the child perpetrator is also recognised as a victim. - 4.5.3 CSE and CCE can affect children of any sex and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation - 4.5.4 international pupils may be particularly vulnerable to trafficking, particularly those who are or will be in the UK without their parent(s) or legal guardian, and schools which hold a Child Student sponsor licence may be targeted by traffickers as a means of facilitating a child's entry to the UK for the purposes of CSE or CCE.
+- 7.1 Both CSE and CCE are forms of abuse where an individual or group (adult or another child) takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity: - 7.1.1 in exchange for something the victim needs or wants e.g. money, gifts or affection; and / or - 7.1.2 for the financial advantage or increased status of the perpetrator or facilitator; and/or - 7.1.3 through violence or threat of violence to victims (and their families). - 7.2 Children can be exploited by adult males or females, as individuals or in groups.
+They may also be exploited by other children, who themselves may be experiencing exploitation where this is the case, it is important that the child perpetrator is also recognised as a victim. - 7.3 CSE and CCE can affect children of any sex and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation - 7.4 international pupils may be particularly vulnerable to trafficking, particularly those who are or will be in the UK without their parent(s) or legal guardian, and schools which hold a Child Student sponsor licence may be targeted by traffickers as a means of facilitating a child's entry to the UK for the purposes of CSE or CCE. - 7.5 The victim may have been exploited even if the activity appears consensual. - 7.6 CCE can include children being coerced into moving drugs or money across the country (county lines), forced to shoplift or pickpocket, or to threaten other young people.

-- 4.5.5 The victim may have been exploited even if the activity appears consensual. - 4.5.6 CCE can include children being coerced into moving drugs or money across the country (county lines), forced to shoplift or pickpocket, or to threaten other young people. - 4.5.7 Some of the following can be indicators of both CSE and CCE, including children who: - (a) appear with unexplained gifts, money or new possessions; - (b) associate with other young people involved in exploitation; - (c) suffer from changes in emotional well-being; - (d) misuse drugs and alcohol; - (e) go missing for periods of time or regularly come home late; and/or - (f) regularly miss school or education or do not take part in education. - 4.5.8 Children who have been exploited will need additional support to help maintain them in education. - 4.5.9 CSE can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
-It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence. - 4.5.10 The victim may have been sexually exploited even if the sexual activity appears consensual.
+- 7.7 Some of the following can be indicators of both CSE and CCE, including children who: - 7.7.1 appear with unexplained gifts, money or new possessions; - 7.7.2 associate with other young people involved in exploitation; - 7.7.3 suffer from changes in emotional well-being; - 7.7.4 misuse drugs and alcohol; - 7.7.5 go missing for periods of time or regularly come home late; and/or - 7.7.6 regularly miss school or education or do not take part in education. - 7.8 Children who have been exploited will need additional support to help maintain them in education. - 7.9 CSE can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
+It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence. - 7.10 The victim may have been sexually exploited even if the sexual activity appears consensual.
 CSE does not always involve physical contact; it can also occur through the use of technology.
-CSE can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity and may occur without the child or young person's immediate knowledge (e.g. through others copying videos or images they have created and posted on social media).
-The above CCE indicators can also be indicators of CSE, as can children who: - (a) have older boyfriends or girlfriends; or - (b) suffer from sexually transmitted infections or become pregnant.
+CSE can include both contact (penetrative and nonpenetrative acts) and non-contact sexual activity and may occur without the child or young person's immediate knowledge (e.g. through others copying videos or images they have created and posted on social media).
+The above CCE indicators can also be indicators of CSE, as can children who: - 7.10.1 have older boyfriends or girlfriends; or - 7.10.2 suffer from sexually transmitted infections or become pregnant.

-4.6 County lines
+8 County lines